 - Medicare Access and CHIP Reauthorization Act (MACRA): Introduces the Quality Payment Program, which includes the Merit-based Incentive Payment System (MIPS) and Advanced Alternative Payment Models (APMs).

-Stark Law: Prohibits physician self-referral for certain designated health services paid for by Medicare or Medicaid. - Anti-Kickback Statute: Prevents the exchange of remuneration for referrals of services covered by federal healthcare programs.
+Stark Law: Prohibits physician self-referral for certain designated health services paid for by Medicare or Medicaid. - Controlled Substances Act (CSA): Regulates the prescribing and dispensing of controlled substances.

 - Patient Protection and Affordable Care Act (PPACA): Includes provisions for patient protection and healthcare affordability.